uploadcare/uploadcare-js-api-clients/packages/rest-client/README.md

 With the [`Uploadcare.Simple`](https://uploadcare.com/api-refs/rest-api/v0.7.0/#section/Authentication/Uploadcare.Simple) authentication method, your secret key gets included in every request.
 This method isn't secure enough because secret key is exposed to the runtime and will be transmitted over the network.

-**⚠️We strongly recommend not to use this method on the client-side.⚠️**
+**⚠️We strongly recommend not to use this method in production, especially on the client-side.⚠️**

 Example: